 Let’s assume here that you have a proposal for a new Hugo Award category.
 You write to the current year’s Worldcon Business Meeting staff after finding their e-mail address on the current Worldcon’s web site.
 After corresponding with them, they help you work out the precise wording of your proposal.
 You find at least one other member of the current Worldcon who will co-sponsor it, and you submit it to the current Worldcon.
 The Secretary of the Business Meeting will let you know that they’ve received the proposal.

 Realistically, if you are not already a regular participant in the WSFS Business Meeting, it will be very helpful for you to bring your proposal up informally as early as possible.
 Surprises at Worldcon, especially controversial or complicated surprises, are essentially never adopted.
 Probably the best venue for getting early feedback and buy-in is the smofs email list.
 (A SMOF is a Secret Master of Fandom — this is a long-running inside joke.)
 Smofs is an email list for people interested in convention-running, and especially for people interested in running the Worldcon.
 A substantial fraction of the WSFS Business Meeting’s regular attendees read smofs.
-(You can join smofs here.)
+(You can join smofs here.
+If you are subscribing and think that you might not be known to the list administrators, please write to the SMOFS List Administrators and tell them who you are and some background information, including your reasons for joining or who told you to join the list.)

 When you bring your proposal to smofs there is a very good chance that people will expose your proposal to close scrutiny and raise many objections.
 This is a Good Thing since in advance you have a chance to modify your proposal to deal with some of the objections and to thus win support for it.
 If the objections first surface at the WSFS BM, there is very little chance of dealing with them and winning over the precious votes needed to pass your proposal.